jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- Keep dely between port scans to prevent it looking suspicious and being flagged to admin, you can also send decoy traffic

 ### TCP Handshake
+- Three-Way HandShake or a TCP 3-way handshake is a process which is used in a TCP/IP network to make a connection between the server and client.
+It is a three-step process that requires both the client and server to exchange synchronization and acknowledgment packets before the real data communication process starts.
 - 3-way handshake to establish a reliable connection between a client and server: both sides synchronize (SYN) and acknowledge eachother (ACK)
 1. SYN: client wants to establish connection with server => sends a segment with SYN (synchronise sequence number), informs server that client is likely to start communication
 2. SYNACK: server responds to client request with SYN-ACK signal bits.
 ACK signifies the response of segment it received and SYN signifies with what sequence number it is likely to start the segments with